 For my previous cross country moves, I’ve purchased most of my boxes.
 This gets expensive fast, but it does make packing a truck or container/pod much easier since the boxes are all the same size.
 If you are using a container/pod where space is at a premium, I definitely recommend purchasing your boxes (or using boxes that are uniform in size).
 These companies also have specialty boxes for TVs, wardrobe, and more.

-You can find box store locally (many NYC companies even deliver), or you can order boxes from Amazon.
-I ordered a pack of boxes from UBOXES (affiliate link) via Amazon, and it was cheaper than buying locally, and the boxes held up great even when packed with heavy items like books.
+You can find box stores locally (many NYC companies even deliver), or you can order boxes from Amazon.
+I ordered a pack of boxes from UBOXES via Amazon for my last move.
+It was cheaper than buying locally, and the boxes held up great even when packed with heavy items like books.

 Tip: gather more supplies, especially boxes, than you think you’ll need.
 There’s nothing worse than trying to find extra supplies at the last minute.